-BRIAN E. LANE, 54
+BRIAN E. LANE, 56

-Director, President, and Chief Operating Officer
+Director, President, and Chief Executive Officer

-Brian E. Lane has been Comfort's President and Chief Operating Officer since March 2010 and has served as a Director since November 2010.
-Brian joined Comfort Systems in October 2003.
-He served as Vice President and then Senior Vice President for Region One of the Company until he was named Executive Vice President and Chief Operating Officer in January 2009.
-Prior to joining Comfort, Brian spent fifteen years at Halliburton, the global service and equipment company devoted to energy, industrial, and government customers.
+Brian E. Lane has served as Chief Executive Officer and President of Comfort Systems since December 2011 and as a director since November 2010.
+Mr. Lane served as Comfort Systems' President and Chief Operating Officer from March 2010 until December 2011.
+Mr. Lane joined Comfort Systems in October 2003 and served as Vice President and then Senior Vice President for Region One of the Company until he was named Executive Vice President and Chief Operating Officer in January 2009.
+Prior to joining Comfort Systems, Brian spent fifteen years at Halliburton, the global service and equipment company devoted to energy, industrial, and government customers.
 During his tenure, he held various positions in business development, strategy, and project initiatives.
 He departed as the Regional Director of Europe and Africa.
-Brian's additional experience included serving as a Regional Director of Capstone Turbine Corporation, a distributed power manufacturer.
+Mr. Lane's additional experience included serving as a Regional Director of Capstone Turbine Corporation, a distributed power manufacturer.
 He also was a Vice President of Kvaerner, an international engineering and construction company where he focused on the chemical industry.
-Brian earned a Bachelor of Science in Chemistry from the University of Notre Dame and his MBA from Boston College.
+Mr. Lane earned a Bachelor of Science in Chemistry from the University of Notre Dame and his MBA from Boston College.

 Mr. Lane has more than twenty-five years of experience in the construction and engineering industries.
-As the Company's President and Chief Operating Officer, Mr. Lane provides the Board a valuable perspective on the Company's day-to-day operations and on current trends and developments in the industry.
+As the Company's Chief Executive Officer and President, Mr. Lane provides the Board a valuable perspective on the Company's day-to-day operations and on current trends and developments in the industry.

-FRANKLIN MYERS, 58 Director
+FRANKLIN MYERS, 60 Director